Ivor Browne: Career

 and he was made Professor of psychiatry at University College Dublin and Chief Psychiatrist of the Eastern Health Board.
-He only retired from St Brendan's Hospital in the mid 1990s.
+He retired from St Brendan's Hospital in the mid-1990s.

 Work on trauma

 In his book Ivor Browne, the Psychiatrist: Music and Madness, he speaks of the concept of trauma stored in the body as 'the frozen present', unprocessed emotions, a concept he had originally published decades before.
 At the time, his work received very little attention from the psychiatric profession, however his work paved the way for the later work of Dr Gabor Mate and Dr Bessel Van der Kolk on trauma.

-Ivor’s idea of trauma of "the frozen present" becomes a key part to understanding how he looks at psychiatric and psychotherapeutic work.
-In an article published in the Network Ireland magazine, Ivor explains his attitude to trauma.
+Browne's idea of trauma of "the frozen present" becomes a key part to understanding how he looks at psychiatric and psychotherapeutic work.
+In an article published in Network Ireland magazine, Browne explains his attitude to trauma.

-His work influenced on trauma influenced, and was influenced by, the work of Dr Stan Grof.
-In 1985, Ivor published an article in the Irish Journal of Psychiatry, entitled "Psychological Trauma, or Unexperienced Experience" which at the time receive no citations.
-Stan Grof believed in the importance of Ivor Browne's work, and republished the article in Revision magazine in 1990.
+His work on trauma influenced, and was influenced by, the work of Dr Stan Grof.
+In 1985, Browne published an article in the Irish Journal of Psychiatry, entitled "Psychological Trauma, or Unexperienced Experience" which at the time receive no citations.
+Stan Grof believed in the importance of Browne's work, and republished the article in Revision magazine in 1990.